 - Cash assets are carried at face value of the amounts deposited.
 The carrying amounts of cash assets approximate their fair value.
-For the purpose of the Statement of Cash Flows, cash includes cash on hand, deposits held at call with banks and investments in money market investments. - The fair value of listed fixed interest securities is taken as the bid price of the instruments. - Trade and other receivables are carried at book value, which is the best estimate of fair value, as they are settled within a short period.
+For the purpose of the Statement of Cash Flows, cash includes cash on hand, deposits held at call with banks and investments in money market investments. - The fair value of listed fixed interest securities is taken as the bid price of the instruments. - Trade and other receivables are carried at amortised cost, which is the best estimate of fair value, as they are settled within short period from the reporting date.